Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/setup_mamba_environment.md

 mamba install -c conda-forge matplotlib numpy pandas # you name it conda deactivate
 ```
+Often times conda is not 100% up to date with packages.
+So if installing packages via mamba fails, consider using `pip`.
+Or use pip for everything Python
+and mamba for non-Python things (e.g. ffmpeg).

 We can check that everything works by activating the environment.
 Check that the Python version is correct and also attempt loading a package you've installed: